betterchalk/ebs-deploy/README.md

   version-label: myapp-v0.1.0
 ```

-Requires AWS authentication to be in present in workflow environment. (see [test.yaml](.github/workflows/test.yaml))
+Requires AWS authentication to be present in workflow environment. (see [test.yaml](.github/workflows/test.yaml))

 ---